ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-06-dappnode-unboxing-running-etc-nodes-from-home-or-office/index.zh.md

 In this segment we show how to associate your newly installed DappNode to your computer, whether it is a Mac or Windows, and how to start managing your DappNode, changing passwords, and going over each section of the user interface.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hbQUmCsw03Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+To learn more about how to set up your DappNode go to the User Guide by DappNode: [https://docs.dappnode.io/](https://docs.dappnode.io/)

 ## 4. Installing the ETC Core Geth Mainnet and Testnet Node Clients